ferrous-systems/embedded-trainings-2020/beginner-workshop/src/building-program.md

 ## Binary size

-ELF files contain metadata like debug information and their size on disk is not a good indication of the amount of Flash the program will use once it's loaded on the target device's memory.
+ELF files contain metadata like debug information so their size on disk is not a good indication of the amount of Flash the program will use once it's loaded on the target device's memory.

 To display the amount of Flash the program will occupy on the target device use the `cargo-size` tool (part of the `cargo-binutils` package):